 More About Yes, Chef!
 Culinary Camp

-The F4CA is proud to partner with Chicago Public School (CPS), Careers Through Culinary Arts Program of Chicago (C-CAP), The Chopping Block and Tutore Cooking School.
-The F4CA knows bright futures begin with an education, and we are dedicated to providing funding and dynamic programming to foster the industry leaders of tomorrow.
+F4CA is proud to partner with Chicago Public Schools (CPS), Culinary Careers Program (C-CAP), The Chopping Block, and other industry partners.
+We believe bright futures begin with access, education, and opportunity—and we are committed to helping cultivate the next generation of culinary talent and hospitality leaders.

 What Skills Will Campers Learn

-Campers will learn a variety of necessary and essential skills which vary by the type of camp provided, but will include the following:
+Campers will learn a variety of foundational culinary and life skills that vary by camp format and curriculum, including:

 How are campers selected?